What is tautomerism?

 • The carbonyl group must contain an alpha hydrogen atom.

-• keto enol tautomerism type proceeds in the availability of acidic or basic catalyst.
+• The keto-enol tautomerism type proceeds with the availability of an acidic or basic catalyst.

 Structural requirement of tautomerism in chemistry: